bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 ### `#?#` *Why do you think log-transforming is usually performed when looking at genomics data?
 What about adding 1 before log transforming? - 2 pt*

-\#ANSWER: In genomics data, distributions are usually highly skewed and heteroscedasticity commonly results in biased statistical tests.
-Thus, log transformation can be used to approximate a normal distribution, which is required to meet the assumptions of certain tests, improve symmetry, and better accomodate orders of magnitude of differential expression.
+\#ANSWER: In genomics data, particularly epigenomic assays such as ATAC-seq, a small number of counts is usually observed in a large proportion of elements and a long right tail emerges due to the lack of upper limits for expression or accessibility levels.
+This results in highly skewed distributions and biased statistical tests.
+Thus, log transformation can be used to approximate a normal distribution, which is required to meet the assumptions of certain tests, improve symmetry, and better accomodate orders of magnitude of differential expression or accessibility.
 Furthermore, the log scale informs on relative changes, while the linear scale informs on absolute changes.
-In genetic analysis, particularly differential expression or accessibility analysis, relative changes between conditions are often more interesting than estimating absolute values.
-Because the logarithm of zero, log(0), is udefined, adding a constant to every data point prior to applying the log transform is a good practice.
+In genetic analysis, particularly differential expression or accessibility analysis, relative changes between conditions are often more interesting than interpreting absolute values.
+Because the logarithm of zero is udefined, adding a constant to every data point prior to applying the log transform is a good practice to avoid missing values when computing logarithms.
 This is especially important in studies where the control group dose is set to zero and log(x) does not exist.

 ### `#?#` *Some regions have very large CPMs.
 Inspect the peaks for which CPM&gt;400.
 What do you notice about them?
 3 pt*